Understanding Java EE support

 The following sections document how the Microsoft JDBC Driver for SQL Server provides support for the Java Platform, Enterprise Edition (Java EE) and JDBC 3.0 optional API features.
 The source code examples provided in this Help system provide a good reference for getting started with these features.

 First, make sure that your Java environment (JDK, JRE) includes the javax.sql package.
 This is a required package for any JDBC application that uses the optional API.
-JDK 1.5 and later versions already contain this package, so you do not have to install it separately.
+JDK 1.5 and later versions already contain this package, so you don't have to install it separately.

-The class name is used whenever you load the driver with the JDBC DriverManager class.
-It is also used whenever you must specify the class name of the driver in any driver configuration.
-For example, configuring a data source within a Java EE application server might require that you enter the driver class name.
+The class name is used whenever you load the driver with the JDBC DriverManager class, and whenever you specify the class name of the driver in any driver configuration.
+For example, configuring a data source within a Java EE application server might require you enter the driver class name.

 You can make database connections by using data sources.
 The data sources available with JDBC driver are described in the following table: